Touch France

-Touch France (TF) is the governing body of Touch rugby in France created in Grenoble in 2001.
-It is a member of the Federation of International Touch (FIT) since 2004.
+Touch France is the governing body of touch rugby in France, created in Grenoble in 2001.
+It is a member of the Federation of International Touch since 2004.

 Role

-Touch France aims to encourage and develop the practice of the game called Touch rugby (touch rugby or touch football) by applying the set of rules created by the Federation of International Touch (FIT).
-It manages and regulates the practice of Touch and defends the interests of this sport at local, national and international levels.
+Touch France aims to encourage and develop touch rugby by applying the rules created by the Federation of International Touch.
+It manages and regulates the practice of touch and defends the interests of the sport at local, national, and international levels.

 French national teams

 In the Touch Football World Cup or in the European Championships, France is represented through its national teams.